55/12 as a Mixed Number: A complete walkthrough

 Conclusion

 Converting the improper fraction 55/12 to a mixed number results in 4 7/12.
-We explored three different methods to achieve this conversion: long division, repeated subtraction, and a conceptual understanding of division.
+In real terms, we explored three different methods to achieve this conversion: long division, repeated subtraction, and a conceptual understanding of division.
 This process is essential in various mathematical contexts and real-world applications.
 Understanding these methods not only helps you solve this specific problem but builds a stronger foundation in fraction arithmetic.
 Remember to always check if the resulting fraction can be simplified further to its lowest terms.
 With continued practice and a firm grasp of the underlying principles, you'll find working with fractions increasingly intuitive and straightforward.